 The IgnoreCase property determines whether the comparison of name with the names of resources is case-insensitive (the default) or case-sensitive.

 This method can throw more exceptions than are listed.
 One reason this might occur is if a method that this method calls throws an exception.
 For example, a FileLoadException exception might be thrown if an error was made deploying or installing a satellite assembly, or a SerializationException exception might be thrown if a user-defined type throws a user-defined exception when the type is deserialized.

-In Windows Store apps, the method returns the value of the name string resource, localized for the caller's current UI culture settings.
+In Windows 8.x Store apps, themethod returns the value of the name string resource, localized for the caller's current UI culture settings.
 The list of cultures is derived from the operating system's preferred UI language list.
-If the resource manager cannot match name, the method returns a null reference (Nothing in Visual Basic).
+If the resource manager cannot match name, the method returns null.

 Aujourd'hui, c'est le

 You can use the following batch file to compile the C# example.
 For Visual Basic, change csc to vbc, and change the extension of the source code file from .cs to .vb.

 resgen DateStrings.txt csc showdate.cs /resource:DateStrings.resources md fr-FR resgen DateStrings.fr-FR.txt al /out:fr-FR\Showdate.resources.dll /culture:fr-FR /embed:DateStrings.fr-FR.resources md ru-RU resgen DateStrings.ru-RU.txt al /out:ru-RU\Showdate.resources.dll /culture:ru-RU /embed:DateStrings.ru-RU.resources